 CBG may also help control seizures due to its inhibition of GABA uptake, which is how many pharmaceuticals chemically work to treat seizures.

 Cannabigerol provides many benefits directly, but a significant amount also comes from the synergy between cannabinoids.
-Like people, some pets are sensitive to other cannabinoids and might react better to CBD isolate.
+Like people, some pets are sensitive to other cannabinoids and might react better to more CBD-rich options.
 If that’s not the case, however, then full-spectrum options are usually the way to go!
 That way, your pet can experience both the direct effects of CBG and full healing, synergistic effects of the plant.